Outlaw of Gor: Plot

 In the desert, Cabot and Hup encounter another band of slavers, and they rescue a female slave after attacking the slavers' encampment.
 That night, the Hunter finds Cabot, Hup, and the freed slave, and captures them while they sleep.
-Upon being brought back to Koruba, the three are thrown into the dungeon by Lara, despite Xenos's attempts to persuade her that Cabot is too dangerous to be left alive even as a hostage.
+Upon being brought back to Koroba, the three are thrown into the dungeon by Lara, despite Xenos's attempts to persuade her that Cabot is too dangerous to be left alive even as a hostage.
 Xenos attempts to persuade Cabot to return to Earth, and Lara tries seducing him, but both attempts are unsuccessful, as Cabot is now determined to bring them to justice over Marlenus's death.
-The alliance between Lara and Xenos breaks down, with the former becoming frustrated at Xenos's lack of loyalty and the latter realising just how disastrous it would be for Lara to rule Koruba.
+The alliance between Lara and Xenos breaks down, with the former becoming frustrated at Xenos's lack of loyalty and the latter realising just how disastrous it would be for Lara to rule Koroba.
 This leads to the two double-crossing and attempting to kill each other, though Lara's attempt ends up being the successful one.

 The following day, Cabot, Talena, Hup and Watney are brought outside the castle for a ceremonial execution.
 However, the four fight off their executioners until Lara sends in her entire guard and the Hunter, overwhelming the four.
 As the Hunter prepares to strike the death blow on Cabot, Watney reveals that Lara was the actual killer of Marlenus, the Hunter believes this without question and throws a spear at Lara, immediately killing her.

 With Cabot and Talena now crowned King and Queen, respectively, they prepare to finally consummate their relationship.
 However, Cabot's ring then starts glowing, causing him to be worried that he's about to be sent back to Earth.
 Instead, Watney ends up being the person sent back to Earth, where he promptly finds himself being arrested for jaywalking in a busy road.